openjck/dotfiles/docs/scripts.md

 Follow these steps to install a single shell script:

 1. Install [docopts](https://github.com/docopt/docopts).
 My shell scripts
    require docopts and will not function without it.
+The _docopts.sh_ helper library is _not_ needed.
 2. Save the shell script somewhere along your `$PATH`.
     1. If that sounds confusing, just do the following:
         1. Run `mkdir -p "$HOME/bin"`